 Ear wax and infection management

 Our audiologist, with a specialisation in ear wax removal and fungal-ear infection management, can perform cleaning procedures.
 We use microsuction as our chosen method of removal.
-When necessary, we will provide a detailed medical report for your treating doctor.

 This service can be used to treat external ear canal infections (fungal/bacterial) along with ear wax blockages.